mthayden4726/Functional_diversity_across_scales/Documentation.md

 ## Function Library
 ADD TEXT HERE

-## Image Correction (Topographic and BRDF Correction of Flightlines)
+## Image Correction
-The first step of the workflow is to implement topographic and BRDF corrections based on correction coefficients provided by Kyle Kovach. *If correction coefficients are not available, this step could be skipped*
+The first step of the workflow is to implement topographic and BRDF corrections (as well as an NDVI threshold) based on correction coefficients provided by Kyle Kovach. *If correction coefficients are not available, this step could be skipped*
 This section outlines the steps for correcting the NEON data product, spectrometer orthorectified surface directional reflectance: [DP1.30006.001](https://data.neonscience.org/data-products/DP1.30006.001)).

-**Objective:** Correct variations in reflectance caused by BRDF & topographic effects like slope and aspect using the script [02_scripts/S02_TopoBRDF_Corrections.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/a73d3ea27cc2bff5dd30d4a6140351a09a150007/02_scripts/S02_TopoBRDF_Corrections_BART.py)
+**Objective:** Correct variations in reflectance caused by BRDF & topographic effects like slope and aspect, as well as remove non-vegetated pixels, using the script [02_scripts/S02_TopoBRDF_Corrections.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/a73d3ea27cc2bff5dd30d4a6140351a09a150007/02_scripts/S02_TopoBRDF_Corrections_BART.py)

 ### Implementation:
+Example command: ``` python 02_scripts/S02_TopoBRDF_Corrections.py ```

 This script requires the following input from users:
    1. Name of the NEON site (e.g., BART)
    2. Domain of the NEON site (e.g., D01)
    3. EPSG of NEON site (e.g., 32619)
    4. Date of desired flights (e.g., 20190825)

+*For a list of parameters for all sites included in analysis, see the [2019 NEON Site List](https://docs.google.com/spreadsheets/d/17DJtV1BKtq0uLfcYCtM2kp7JjjjaWpuEV_jt95l_830/edit#gid=124418455)*

 Global parameters include:
    * ndvi_threshold = 0.25